rafiq/JS120/studyGuide.md

 let string = 'EEE';
 Array.prototype.every.call(string, char => char === 'E'); // => true

+// We can shorten that expression noticeably by using an empty array instead of Array.prototype as the calling object:
 [].every.call(string, char => char === 'E'); // => true

 Array.prototype.every = function(callback) {